rafael-tonello/TCPServer/README.md

 # Event TCPServer Library
-An event based TCP Server.
+Thi is an event based TCP Server.
 This server do not use async I/O yet or LibEvent.
 I wrote this code to be compiled in a system that does't support LibEvent.

 # Using
 To Use this library, you can copy the .cpp and .h files to your project or add this repository as a submodule of your project.